apes-suite/musubi/paper.md

 Not appearing in the list of authors is Sabine Roller, who enabled the development of this software in the first place and we are very grateful for this possibility.
-We thank our fellow contributors to this code basis Jiaxing Qi, Jens Zudrop, Simon Zimny, Tristan Vlogman and Mengyu Wang and the many students.
+We thank our fellow contributors to this code basis Jiaxing Qi, Jens Zudrop, Simon Zimny, Jana Gericke, Tristan Vlogman, Mengyu Wang and many students.

 # References